 Organizational hierarchies do a great job of providing time-tested structures, practices, and policies.
 They support the recruiting, retention, and growth of thousands of employees across the globe.
 Simply put, they are needed.
 But the question becomes, how to organize and reintroduce the entrepreneurial network?
 SAFe provides an example of a second operating system (Figure 5).

-People and operational resources are organized into long-lived value streams, which directly and continually address the changing needs of the customer and provide the organization with the ability to innovate in both what is delivered and how it delivered.
+People and operational resources are organized into long-lived value streams, which directly and continually address the changing needs of the customer and provide the organization with the ability to innovate in both what is delivered and how it is delivered.

 By organizing the enterprise around the flow of value instead of the traditional organizational silos, SAFe provides this second operating system (Figure 5).
 This allows enterprises to focus on both the innovation and growth of new ideas as well as the execution, delivery, operation, and support of existing solutions.